the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 # JavaScript Fundamentals: Part I

 JavaScript is eating the world of software engineering and web development.
 This is a bold statement to start a book with, however, developers across the globe feel this sentiment.
-The [Stack Overflow survey from 2020](https://insights.stackoverflow.com/survey/2020#technology-programming-scripting-and-markup-languages-all-respondents) shows that 67% of the respondents see JavaScript on top as the most popular technology in the category of programming, scripting, and markup languages followed closely (63,1%) by its related HTML/CSS.
-The survey also sees *"moderate gains for TypeScript"* with an absolute of 25,4% in popularity.
-If you want to go further down the rabbit hole in this survey, you will see lots of JavaScript frameworks/libraries among the most popular ones across all programming languages.
+The [Stack Overflow survey from 2020](https://insights.stackoverflow.com/survey/2020#technology-programming-scripting-and-markup-languages-all-respondents) shows that 67% of the respondents see JavaScript as the most popular technology in the category of programming, scripting, and markup languages followed closely (63,1%) by its related HTML/CSS markup and style sheet languages.
+The survey also sees *"moderate gains for TypeScript [a more powerful variant of JavaScript]"* with an absolute of 25,4% in popularity.
+If you want to go further down the rabbit hole in this survey, you will see mainly JavaScript frameworks and libraries among the most popular ones across all programming languages.

 ![](images/so.png)

-GitHub ([aquired by Microsoft in 2018](https://blogs.microsoft.com/blog/2018/10/26/microsoft-completes-github-acquisition/)) is one of the most popular websites which manages developer's and company's code in the cloud.
-GitHub as a platform for managing code doesn't need a survey to conclude the most popular programming languages, because it has all the codebases at their fingertips for internal analytics.
+GitHub ([aquired by Microsoft in 2018](https://blogs.microsoft.com/blog/2018/10/26/microsoft-completes-github-acquisition/)) is one of the most popular websites which manages developer's and company's code.
+GitHub as a platform for managing code doesn't need a survey to conclude the most popular programming languages, because it has all the codebases in their cloud for internal analytics.
 Once a year, they keep us updated about the [most popular languages](https://octoverse.github.com) and so it states that JavaScript was the most popular one from 2014 to 2020 followed by TypeScript as a rising star.

 ![](images/github.png)

 Independent from your prior exposure to programming, you should have noticed the advances of tech around you as well.
 This may have been one motivational trigger for you to start learning JavaScript.
-However, there are many other triggers such as learning a new skill, getting your foot into a well paid industry, or being able to work remotely while sustaining your desired lifestyle.
+However, there are many other triggers such as learning a new skill, getting your foot into a well paying industry, or being able to work remotely while sustaining your desired lifestyle.
 Regardless of your motivation, learning to code is hard.
 That's why I always keep saying to beginners: "It's a marathon and not a sprint, so make sure to enjoy the journey.
-The road will be bumpy, however, every bump helps you getting closer to your goal.
-So take as many bumps as possible to become a better developer."
+The road will be bumpy, however, every bump gives you a challenge for getting closer to your goal."

 ### JavaScript